$0 Nova Scotia Adoption Quick-Start Checklist

 1. Decide Which Pathway Applies to You

 Nova Scotia has five adoption pathways: Crown Ward (public, through DCS), Section 68 private adoption, international adoption, kinship, and step-parent.
 Each has different costs, timelines, eligibility conditions, and matching processes.
-Crown Ward adoption has $0 matching fees but a 2-to-3-year timeline.
-Section 68 private adoption runs $5,000 to $10,000 in a province with almost no private agencies.
-International adoption costs $25,000 to $50,000.
+For Crown Ward adoption, DCS training and the home study are $0 to the family, while the overall public pathway is commonly described as 2 to 4 years.
+Section 68 private adoption involves a $2,500 to $3,000 home study plus legal fees and approved birth-parent expenses in a province with almost no private agencies.
+International adoption costs approximately $25,000 to $50,000.
 Kinship applies to families where the child is already related or known.

 Most families transitioning from IVF are pursuing either Crown Ward or Section 68.
 The pathway decision shapes everything that follows — which agency you contact, what training is required, what the home study involves, and what timelines to expect.
 Making this decision clearly and early prevents months of confusion and misdirected effort.